Heart Disease & Erectile Dysfunction

 What is the link between erectile dysfunction and heart disease?

 There is a very strong link between erectile dysfunction and heart disease.
 Several studies have shown that if a man has ED, he has a greater risk of having heart disease.
-For instance, in one study, 57% of men who had bypass surgery and 64% of men hospitalized for a heart attack had had ED.
+For instance, in one study, 57% of men who had bypass surgery and 64% of men hospitalized for a heart attack had, at least at one point, had ED.

 Having ED can predict that a man will probably have heart disease symptoms within five years.
 In fact, having ED is as much a risk factor for heart disease as a history of smoking or a family history of coronary artery disease.